MPCGomes/Millennium-Pricer/README.en-us.md

 Millennium Price Helper aims to ensure that users can find the most cost-effective and suitable options for their needs.

+> [!NOTE]
-_The extension is currently available for Google Chrome and is free to use._
+> Millennium Price Helper is a non-profit free extension, available for Google Chrome, Mozilla Firefox, Opera GX, and Microsoft Edge.